Skip to content

 UltData earns its keep in three situations:

 If a free Finder restore is an option, it’s almost always worth running first.
-We confirmed a 200 GB Finder restore took about 40 minutes on our test iPhone 13 with no extra software involved.
+A full Finder restore of a large iPhone can take the better part of an hour, but it needs no extra software at all.

 Stuck because a Finder or iTunes backup is failing or you’ve forgotten the iTunes backup password?
 Fix that first.